harshitgoel96/pteron-pcb/README.md

 ## Build guide
 Build guide is added in BUILD.md file.

+## Firmware file
+Via and Vial compatible hex available in release section.
+Choose your pick.

 ## Important
 The PCB and the case have been tested with MX Switches.